 This is a slow growing tree from Australia with a palmlike appearance.
 It is half hardy to tender but I have grown it in a sheltered spot in a garden in Southern England and it has survived several winters without additional protection.
 It likes fertile, well drained soil.

-Commonly called the dogwood, they are grown for their foliage, flowers, or colored stems in winter depending on the variety.
-They range from hardy to half hardy and should be planted in sun or semi shade in fertile, well drained soil
+Commonly called the dogwood, they are grown for their foliage, flowers or coloured stems in winter depending on the variety.
+The range from hardy to half hardy and should be planted in sun or semi shade in fertile, well drained soil.

 The Latin name is Ilex and the most common holly is Ilex Aquifolium.
 They vary in height so you must take care in choosing a variety suitable for your garden.
 They can be clipped back and used for hedging.
 If you want berries you must buy a male and female holly as berries are only found on the female.
 Hollies are hardy and prefer well drained soil and will grow in sun or shade.
 Don't try to transplant it because it will surely die!